If you’re thinking of buying a table tennis table for your home, your first big decision is where are you going to put the table – inside or outside?

 - Butterfly Sport Outdoor Rollaway (Megaspin)

-If you want to do your own research, take a look at my list of table tennis retailers.
+If you want to do your own research, take a look at my list of table tennis shops.
 Most of these will have outdoor table tennis tables for sale too.

 BEST-SELLERS: You may also want to take a look at my list of the most popular table tennis tables purchased by readers of my website.